rfbproto/rfbproto/rfbproto.rst

 and contains the least significant or the most significant 3 bytes as appropriate. *bytesPerCPixel* is the number of bytes in a ``CPIXEL``.

+Note that for the corner case where *bits-per-pixel* is 32 and *depth* is 16 or less (this is a corner case, since the client is **much** better off using 16 or even 8 *bits-per-pixels*) a ``CPIXEL`` is still 3 bytes long.
+By convention, the three least significant bytes are used when both the three least and the three most significant bytes would cover the used bits.

 Each tile begins with a *subencoding* type byte.
 The top bit of this byte is set if the tile has been run-length encoded, clear otherwise.
 The bottom seven bits indicate the size of the palette used: zero means